MasterJ93/ATProtoKit/README.md

 ## License and Acknowledgments
 This Swift package is using the MIT License.
 Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/main/LICENSE.md) for more details.

-The documentation text used by Bluesky is licenced under the MIT Licence.
-Additional Swift packages have also been used to help run ATProtoKit.
-Please view [NOTICE.md](NOTICE.md) for more details.
+ATProtoKit contains a number of third-party Swift packages in order to run effectively.
+Please see [NOTICE.txt](NOTICE.txt) for more information.